TALK TO SALES

 As a small business owner, you’re likely familiar with Form W-2.
 Now that you’ve hired your first employees, however, you’ve probably also seen the term “W-3 form”.

-Organizations are required to submit a W-3 form for their employees.
+When it's tax time, the federal government requires organizations to submit a W-3 form for their employees.
 But what is this form, and how does it differ from W-2 forms?

 In this article, we’ll explain what a W-3 form is, how it differs from Form W-2, and how to complete it.